Inequality in Hollywood: Age inequality

-Ageism is the practice of discrimination against one's age.
-Historically, female actresses have often faced pressure from casting directors for their ages relative to their male counterparts.
-Young women have often been cast with significantly older men for years.
-For example, "In the 1942 classic Casablanca, Ingrid Bergman, 27, played opposite Humphrey Bogart, 16 years older than her."
+Ageism is discrimination based on age.
+Historically, female actresses have often faced more pressure from casting directors regarding their age than their male counterparts.
+Young women have often been cast opposite significantly older men.
+In the 1942 film Casablanca, actress Ingrid Bergman, 27, played opposite Humphrey Bogart, who was 16 years older than her.

-The FIA finds that 63.8% of women in the performance industry and 51.2% of men have a career that lasts between 11 and 15 years.
-This difference of 12.6% depicts the number of women who have ended their careers earlier than their male counterparts.
-Unlike other male-dominated industries, which have seen increases in female representation in the last century, motion picture participation has increased the gender gap.
-A study suggests that gender participation in the movie industry is highly correlated with audience expectations of characters in preferred genres such as comedy or drama.
-Because these characters have remained generally consistent over time since the era of Shakespearean plays, audience preferences have been fixed on certain gender and age mixes.
-This has also worked both ways on gender age disparity.
-Although there are less roles for women as their ages increase, there are less roles for young male actors.
+The FIA found that 63.8% of women in the performance industry and 51.2% of men had careers lasting between 11 and 15 years.
+This 12.6 percentage-point difference indicates a higher proportion of women whose careers ended within that period.
+A study suggests that gender participation in the film industry is highly correlated with audience expectations of characters in preferred genres.
+Because these character types have remained generally consistent over time, audience preferences have focused on certain combinations of gender and age.
+This pattern has applied to age disparities affecting both genders.
+Although there are fewer roles for women as their age increases, there are also fewer roles for young male actors.
 These roles are often stereotyped based on age.
-Public outcry related to typecasting and age has come from a range of sources, including celebrities.
+Criticism of age-based typecasting has come from many sources, including celebrities.
 At the 2006 Venice Film Festival, actress Meryl Streep remarked: "What films have you seen lately with serious roles for 50-year-old women in the lead?
 These are roles they write for women my age, usually they are sort of gorgons or dragons or in some way grotesque."

-A study in the Journal of Management Inquiry found a correlation between age, gender, and pay.
-The data show that "Average earnings per film of female movie stars increase until the age of 34, but decrease rapidly after that.
+A study published in the Journal of Management Inquiry found a correlation between age, gender, and pay.
+The study showed that "Average earnings per film of female movie stars increase until the age of 34, but decrease rapidly after that.
 For male movie stars, average earnings per film are highest when they are 51 years of age."
-These studies show a clear bias against older actresses while the salaries of men remain fairly consistent even in their old age.

 Reception of movements in Hollywood

-After the #OscarsSoWhite movement, The academy set goals to change its composition of members by 2020.
-The first goal was to double the number of women.
-As of 2019, the 91st Academy Awards had about 49% female voters.
-The other goal that the academy set out to achieve was to double the number of diverse members.
-Currently, that number is at about 38% of the population of voters.
+After the #OscarsSoWhite movement, the Academy set goals to change the composition of its membership by 2020.
+The first goal was to double the number of women and people from underrepresented groups among its members.
+As of 2019, about 49% of voters at the 91st Academy Awards were women,[54] while 38% were non-white.